Reference · Guides

 May 1, 2026 · performance · core-web-vitals

-Base44 Performance Optimization Guide: Make Your App Actually Fast
+Base44 Performance Optimization: Make Your App Fast in 2026

 Base44 apps default to client-side rendering with unbundled entity queries, which produces LCP in the 4–6 second range and INP above 300ms on real-user mobile.
 The fixes are mechanical: code-split routes, paginate entity lists, cache LLM calls, move blocking work to backend functions, and put a CDN with rules in front of the platform.
 This guide walks each bottleneck with measurements and the specific changes that move the numbers.